Native-Art-in-Canada has affiliate relationships with some businesses and may receive a commission if readers choose to make a purchase.

 life that is all but gone.

-About a dozen years ago it dawned on me that I still had a few more things to say about
+About thirty years ago it dawned on me that I still had a few more things to say about

 and, besides that, I just wanted young people to know what it was like to live in the bush without electricity, without running water and without a store close at hand.